kwabenasapong/openpldoc/manual/source/install_linux.rst

 Ubuntu older than 12.04
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In older versions of Ubuntu then first you will need to add the OpenLP Personal Package Archive (PPA) to your system.
-Go to :menuselection:`Edit --> Software Sources`
+In older versions of Ubuntu you will first need to add the OpenLP Personal Package Archive (PPA) to your system.

+Open up the software center using :menuselection:`Applications` and select the Software Center from the bottom of the menu.
+You will need to be the administrator of the system to install OpenLP and will be asked for the administrator password several times through this process.

+Then go to :menuselection:`Edit --> Software Sources`

 .. image:: pics/1softwaresources.png